kirsanium/TerminalColors/README.md

 # TerminalColors
-Plugin for Intellij Platform.
+Plugin for IntelliJ Platform.
 Import your color schemes for PuTTY, Konsole, Terminator, Terminal and iTerm2.

 This plugin adds a new "Import terminal color scheme" button to the scheme importing menu and supports the following extensions:
 - .colorscheme (Konsole)